 October 2016 - public and stakeholder engagement on the initial Charter package

-Spring 2017 - draft Charters posted online (60 day feedback period)
+Summer 2017 - elements of draft Charter Regulation posted online (60 day feedback period)

 Fall 2017 - elements of Charters enacted; other elements to follow in 2018